DemaNFox/web/learning/notes/md/nest.md

 - error shape;
 - mapping domain errors to HTTP;
-- retry behavior for external services;
+- retry behavior for failing providers where it is required;
 - metrics for 5xx;
 - alerting criteria.